perzeuss/dify-plugin-webhook/README.md

 This project is a Dify Plugin that enables seamless triggering of Dify applications using webhooks.
 With this plugin, you can effortlessly initiate both chatflows and workflows through HTTP requests from any third-party system. 🚀

+### ⭐ GitHub Repository
+Star and watch our GitHub repository at https://github.com/perzeuss/dify-plugin-webhook to be notified about new releases!
+The project is open source, feel free to fork and modify it!

 ### ✨ Key Features & Benefits

 | Feature | Webhook Plugin | Standard Dify API | Benefit |